 It’s important to note that you should not measure your success based on vanity metrics.
 Vanity metrics are page views, social media post followers and likes, downloads, and registered users.
 This data can give you a false sense of success.
 Instead, look at actionable metrics such as how many active users you have, how many conversions you made, and your revenue.
 The metrics you should pay attention to are those that will help you make important business decisions – not those that make you feel good.

 Learn from Your Mistakes

 Now that you’ve gotten to know your successes a little better, it’s time to investigate your failures.
-Gather your team together and look at the failures of 2016 in detail.
+Gather your team together and look at the failures of the past year in detail.
 Involving your staff will get everyone on the same page moving forward.
 It can also help you determine the root cause of a failure, such as an infrastructure issue or lack of tools.
 Try not to simply place blame, but rather discover where your brand went wrong and how to avoid the same issue this year.
 Did poor cash flow make you lose a major client?
 Don’t blame your accountant.
 Instead, come up with a viable solution, such as factoring your invoices.

 There are many different reasons for failures.
 Your team may not be on the same page, your message may miss the mark, or your marketing might not be targeting the right audience.
 However, not all failures are bad things.
 Your company may have explored a new market and found that it wasn’t right for you.
 This type of exploratory “failure” means you’re trying to expand your business and take the right kind of risks.
 Separate these experiences from failures that stem from poor performance, but learn from both.
-In the end, business success requires taking into account your successes and failures for your best chance at improving operations in 2017.
+In the end, business success requires taking into account your successes and failures for your best chance at improving operations next year.